prysmaticlabs/prysm/sharding/README.md

 ## The Diamond Release: Ethereum Mainnet

 The **Diamond Release** will reconcile the best parts of the previous releases and deploy a full-featured, cross-shard transaction system through a Sharding Manager Contract on the Ethereum mainnet.
 As expected, this is the most difficult and time consuming release on the horizon for Prysmatic Labs.
-We plan on growing our community effort significantly over the first few releases to get all hands-on deck preparing for real ether to be staked in the SMC.
+We plan on growing our community effort significantly over the first few releases to get all hands-on deck preparing for this.

 The Diamond Release should be considered the production release candidate for sharding Ethereum on the mainnet.

 ETA: To Be determined

-# Go-Ethereum Sharding Alpha Implementation
+# Beacon Chain + Sharding Alpha Implementation

 Prysmatic Labs will begin by focusing its implementation entirely on the **Ruby Release** from our roadmap.
 We plan on being as pragmatic as possible to create something that can be locally run by any developer as soon as possible.
-Our initial deliverable will center around a command line tool that will serve as an entrypoint into a sharding node that allows staking to become a notary, proposer, manages shard state local storage, and does on-chain voting of collation headers via the Sharding Manager Contract.
+Our initial deliverable will center around a command line tool that will serve as an entrypoint into a beacon chain node that allows for users to become a notary, proposer, and to manage the growth of shard chains.

-Here is a full reference spec explaining how our initial system will function:
+Here is a reference spec explaining how our initial system will function:

 ## System Architecture